Guided Walking Tour of Castle District, Budapest

 What to bring

-Pack a bottle of water, particularly during the summer months from June to August.
+Carry a bottle of water, especially during summer months like June to August.

 What’s not allowed

-Oversized items such as large bags, suitcases, or bulky luggage are not permitted on the tour.
+- Large bags, suitcases, and bulky luggage are prohibited on the tour.

 Accessibility